-The Yampa River headwaters in the White River National Forest on the western slope of the Rocky Mountains near Yampa, Colorado.
-The Yampa flows north, then west joining the Green River in Dinosaur National Monument (see Figure 1).
-It is the Green River's largest tributary and drains approximately 7600 square miles before entering the Monument.
+The Yampa River headwaters in the White National Forest on the western slope of the Rocky Mountains.
+It flows north, then west joining the Green River in Dinosaur National Monument (see Figure 1).
+Draining approximately 7600 square miles before entering the Monument, the Yampa is the Green River's largest tributary.
+The Yampa River is also the last major free flowing tributary of the Colorado River system.